wixtoolset/wix3/src/chm/documents/bundle/bundle_built_in_variables.html.md

 * WixBundleInstalled - gets whether the bundle was already installed.
 This value is only set when the engine initializes.
 * WixBundleLastUsedSource - gets the path of the last successful source resolution for a container or payload.
 * WixBundleName - gets the name of the bundle (from Bundle/@Name).
 This variable can also be set by the bootstrapper application to modify the bundle name at runtime.
-* WixBundleNumberOfApplyPhases - gets the number of Apply phases the engine will go through during the current Apply operation.
-The BA can use this along with the overall progress in the OnCacheAcquireProgress callback and the overall progress in the OnExecuteProgress callback to calculate the bundle&apos;s overall progress.
-This value is set right before the OnApplyBegin callback.
 * WixBundleManufacturer - gets the manufacturer of the bundle (from Bundle/@Manufacturer).
 * WixBundleOriginalSource - gets the source path from where the bundle originally ran.
 * WixBundleProviderKey - gets the bundle dependency provider key.